uralys/taverne/readme.md

 ## 🔥 advanced usage

-The whole point of `Hookstores` is to be able to perform extremely local rendering.
+The whole point of `Taverne` is to be able to perform extremely local rendering.

 So, rather than the listening for the whole state updates, you can update rendering depending on specific updates in a store.